Recent Accounting Pronouncements

 Accounting pronouncements not yet adopted

 In November 2024, the FASB issued ASU 2024-03 "Income Statement - Reporting Comprehensive Income - Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses," which requires disclosures about specific types of expenses included in the expense captions presented on the consolidated statement of operations, as well as disclosures about selling expenses.
 The new guidance is effective for annual reporting periods beginning after December 15, 2026, and interim reporting periods beginning after December 15, 2027.
-This updated standard is to be applied prospectively with the option for retrospective application.
-We are currently evaluating the potential effect that the updated standard will have on our consolidated financial statement disclosures
+The requirements will be applied prospectively with the option for retrospective application.
+We are currently evaluating the potential effect that the updated standard will have on our consolidated financial statement disclosures.

 About New Standards Disclosures